 The DMO is exposed to an increased risk of operational failure if it is unable to compete for, and retain, sufficiently skilled staff over time.
-Competition for skilled staff is generally against employers from the private financial services sector who have historically offered higher remuneration packages that are not subject to public sector remuneration policies.

-DMO recruitment activity helps ensure that individuals with the appropriate level of skill and experience are appointed at all levels within the organisation.
+Competition for skilled staff is generally against employers from the private financial services sector who have historically offered higher remuneration packages DMO recruitment activity helps ensure that individuals with the appropriate level of skill and experience are appointed at all levels within the organisation.
 This helps mitigate the level of human error which could result in process failures.